 The traffic citations are processed through the Traffic Division of the Indian River County Clerk of the Court's Office.
 If you have any questions about paying for a traffic citation or you would like to schedule a hearing date, please contact the Clerk's Office directly at 772-770-5185.

 The police department will respond 24 hours a day, seven days a week to requests for police assistance.
 The phone number for non emergency assistance is 772-589-5233.

 The police department dispatch center does not have the names of persons involved in accidents available.
 If a person is injured in an accident and unable to call themselves, we will notify their family.

-Call the police department, ask to speak to a Patrol Supervisor or the Uniform Division Commander.
+Call the police department, ask to speak to a Patrol Supervisor or the Uniform Division Lieutenant.
 Request that this area be placed on selective enforcement and close patrol.

 Absolutely!
 The Police Department depends on citizens calling to report crimes or suspicious activity.
 You will be asked questions about the activity to determine it's nature for descriptions or the people involved.
 You may be asked if you would like an officer to contact you, however, you may remain anonymous, if you wish.

 Contact either the Treasure Coast Public Safety Training Complex at Indian River State College in Fort Pierce at 772-462-7150 or the Florida Law Enforcement Academy at Eastern Florida State College in Melbourne at 321-632-1111 for entrance information.